severalnines/ccx-user-docs/Reference/Products/MySQL/importing_data.md

 ```

 ### Create a database dump file
 The database dump contains the data that you wish to import into the replica.
+Only partial dumps are possible.
+The dump must not contains any mysql or other system datbases.
 On the source, issue the following command:
 ```
 mysqldump --set-gtid-purged=OFF -uUSER -pSECRET   --master-data --single-transaction --databases --triggers --routines --events DATABASES > dump.sql